MonTutes/monpytute/data_types.md

 ## collections.abc — Abstract Base Classes for Containers

-This module provides basic template-like functionality, allowing for a level of ["design by contract"](https://en.wikipedia.org/wiki/Design_by_contract) to improve maintainability when working on more complex codebases.
+This module provides basic abstract class functionality like is seen in other languages like Java, allowing for a level of ["design by contract"](https://en.wikipedia.org/wiki/Design_by_contract) to improve maintainability when working on more complex codebases.

 This can be useful for creating e.g. a base "template" class which a local, network (different kinds of implementations which share the same base methods).
 See also the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).